 Kow CS, Hasan SS.
 Prevalence of frailty in patients with COVID-19: a meta-analysis.
 J Frailty Aging.
 2021;10:189–90.

 We would like to thank Szabolcs Kiss and Fanni Dembrovszky for the methodological workshops and advice.

+Open access funding provided by Semmelweis University.
 This work was funded by the Economic Development and Innovation Operational Programme Grant (GINOP-2.3.2-15-2016-00048—STAY ALIVE and GINOP-2.3.4-15-2020-00010 Competence Center for Health Data Analysis, Data Utilisation and Smart Device and Technology Development at the University of Pécs) and was supported by the Hungarian National Research, Development and Innovation Office (Grant No: K138816).
 The funding body did not take part in the design of the study and collection, analysis, and interpretation of data and in writing the manuscript.

 Ethics approval and consent to participate

 Given the nature of this study, ethic approval and consent were not required.

 Consent for publication

 All authors consent to publication of the manuscript and support material.

 We declare no competing interests.

 Springer Nature remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.